Top 5 4th Quarter Trades of Se - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Sequoia Financial Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were SeaBridge Investment Advisors LLC’s top five trades of the quarter.

-Sequoia Financial Advisors, LLC reduced their investment in ARCA:MUB by 1,531,322 shares.
-The trade had a 4.6% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $105.91.
+SeaBridge Investment Advisors LLC reduced their investment in NAS:VGSH by 116,784 shares.
+The trade had a 2.36% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $57.57.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.